Pat Spillane: Senior

 In 1986 Kerry's dominance showed no sign of disappearing.
-Cork fell again in the provincial final, giving Spillane a tenth Munster title.
+Cork fell again in the provincial final, giving Spillane an 11th Munster title.
 A tenth All-Ireland final appearance quickly followed and it turned out to be an historic occasion.
 Tyrone provided the opposition in their first-ever championship decider.
-A Peter Quinn goal gave the Ulster men a six-point lead in the second-half, however, the game was far from over.
+A Peter Quinn goal gave the Ulster men a six-point lead in the second half, however, the game was far from over.
 Spillane ran fifty yards up the field for a hand-passed goal to get Kerry back on track.
 Mikey Sheehy scored a second goal to give 'the Kingdom' a 2–15 to 1–10 victory.
-Spillane was named man of the match as he collected a third All-Ireland medal in-a-row.
+Spillane was named man of the match as he collected a third All-Ireland medal in a row.
 It was his eighth All-Ireland medal overall, a record haul of All-Ireland medals and a record that he shares with several other players.
 For the last trio of All-Ireland victories Spillane was joined by his two brothers, Mick and Tom, on the Kerry team.

 The glory days were now over for Kerry as Cork captured the next four Munster titles.
-Spillane continued to play with Kerry, winning his eleventh Munster title in 1991.
+Spillane continued to play with Kerry, winning his 12th Munster title in 1991.
 Kerry were subsequently defeated by eventual champions Down in the All-Ireland semi-final and Spillane decided to retire from inter-county football.